-Figure 65: Add Device
+Figure 65: Add Switch - Extreme Campus Controller

-- 7. Select Apply. - 8.
-With the switch selected, set the following criteria: - Switch Type: Layer 2 Out-Of-Band - Primary Engine: Select the Access Control Engine that you set as the RADIUS server for the network on the Extreme Campus Controller. - Secondary Engine (if appropriate for your configuration) - Edit Auth Access Type: Manual RADIUS Configuration

-Select the drop-down for RADIUS Attributes to Send and select the gear icon beside Edit RADIUS Attribute Settings.
+- 5. Configure Extreme Campus Controller switch attributes: - Switch Type: Layer 2 Out-Of-Band - Primary Engine: Select the Access Control Engine that you set as the RADIUS server for the network on the Extreme Campus Controller. - Secondary Engine (if appropriate for your configuration) - Edit Auth Access Type: Manual RADIUS Configuration - Select the drop-down for RADIUS Attributes to Send and select New. - Insert the following into the new attributes schema: